highcharts/node-export-server/README.md

 It is recommended to run the server using [pm2](https://www.npmjs.com/package/pm2) unless running in a managed environment/container.
 Please refer to the pm2 documentation for details on how to set this up.

+## Error Responses

+A request that cannot be served is answered with a JSON body containing `statusCode`, `message` and, where one applies, an `errorCode`.
+The server does not respond with 5xx status codes, so the `errorCode` is what distinguishes a request that was refused because the server was busy from one that was refused because it was malformed:

+- `EXPORT_INVALID_REQUEST`: The request itself was not usable, such as a missing body or no chart data.
+Retrying it unchanged will not help.
+- `EXPORT_QUEUE_FULL`: The server was already holding as many queued exports as it is willing to and refused this one without starting work on it.
+Retrying later, with backoff, is appropriate.
+- `EXPORT_ACQUIRE_TIMEOUT`: No worker became available in time.
+The same meaning for a caller as `EXPORT_QUEUE_FULL`.
+- `EXPORT_RASTERIZATION_TIMEOUT`: The chart was too large or complex to render in the allotted time.
+- `EXPORT_FAILED`: The export failed for some other reason.

 ## Available Endpoints

 - POST